About GamePeople

 UK US

 Heavy Rain: For parents wanting to engage in something a little more emotionally taxing this is perfect.
 A branching story that generates real moments of emotion and decision.
 At only nine hours long it's also ideal for time strapped mums and dads.
+Move controls add novelty if you have them, but are by no means essential.

 Family Gamer Award Details